UPDATED: FEBRUARY 26, 2025

 Alright, next up is probably my favorite but I love rose-flavored things.
 I know floral flavors can be polarizing but I am team florals over here!
 This one is much simpler as there is no simple syrup or infusing involved, just mixing the ingredients!
 Now, as I said at the beginning I prefer the most accessible route for my recipes.
 You can in fact make your own rosewater if you are so inclined!
 There are lots of tutorials online but it can be tedious as you have to locate trustworthy, clean, organic roses, and other things.

 So, I bought mine online, bottled up nicely for me.
-I’ve used this in other recipes( coming soon 😉 ) and it stretches and keeps, and taste lovely.
-I’ve linked my particular brand below.
+I’ve used the Cortas brand in other recipes, it stretches and keeps, and tastes lovely.
 One bottle is probably all you’ll need.
 When you make this drink it is paramount that you start with a smaller amount of rosewater and add in as you taste it.
-Rosewater looks simple, but she packs a punch and it is really easy to go overboard quickly!
+Rosewater looks simple, but she packs a punch and it is easy to go overboard quickly!

 - 2-4 tablespoons of sugar ( I tend to go right down the middle with 3)